Russian Orbital Service Station: Planned modules

-ROSS is envisioned to include up to seven modules, with 2035 being the targeted completion date.
+ROS is envisioned to include up to seven modules, with 2035 being the targeted completion date.
 The first stage of construction will consist of four modules: the base NEM-1 module, an upgraded NEM, a node module, and a gateway module.
 The second stage will include logistics and production modules, as well as a platform module for servicing spacecraft.
 A commercial module for up to four space tourists is also under consideration.

+Planned extravehicular components

+There are plans for "multiple robotic systems on the exterior of the outpost to help with assembly and maintenance work".
+The station is also planned to control "a family of small spacecraft" (satellites) to be launched directly from the station and "circl[ing] the globe in its vicinity", which would be a space first.

+Planned mode of operation

+In contrast to the continuously crewed ISS, ROS will be visited by cosmonaut crews periodically, operating in automatic mode most of the time.
+During their stays, cosmonauts will install new components, check scientific equipment, conduct experiments and perform maintenance and repair tasks.
+Roscosmos cites not only financial, but also safety reasons for this, "as it reduces the risk of cosmonauts receiving dangerous radiation doses".